Bwownie/BrownieGate-flask-login-example/README.md

 - templates/: shared templates used by the examples
 - static/: CSS used by the example UI
 - run.py: convenience entrypoint to run either example
-- requirements.txt: Python dependencies (includes brownieGate as a dependency)
+- requirements.txt: Python dependencies (includes BrownieGate as a dependency)

 ---